Code of Ur-Nammu

-The Code of Ur-Nammu is the oldest known law code surviving today.
-It is from Mesopotamia and is written on tablets, in the Sumerian language c.
-2100–2050 BCE.
+The Code of Ur-Nammu is the oldest known surviving law code.
+It is from Mesopotamia and is written on tablets, in the Sumerian language.
+It contains strong statements of royal power like "I eliminated enmity, violence, and cries for justice."

 Discovery

-The first copy of the code, in two fragments found at Nippur, in what is now Iraq, was translated by Samuel Kramer in 1952.
-These fragments are held at the Istanbul Archaeological Museums.
-Owing to its partial preservation, only the prologue and five of the laws were discernible.
+The first recension of the code (Ni 3191), an Old Babylonian period copy in two fragments found at Nippur, in what is now Iraq, was translated by Samuel Kramer in 1952.
+These fragments are held at the Istanbul Archaeology Museums.
+Owing to its partial preservation, only the long prologue and five of the laws were discernible.
 Kramer noted that luck was involved in the discovery:

-Further tablets were found in Ur and translated in 1965, allowing some 30 of the 57 laws to be reconstructed.
-Another copy found in Sippar contains slight variants.
+Two further tablet fragments (IM 85688+85689) now held at Iraq Museum in Baghdad, with no prologue or concluding formula, were found in Ur and translated in 1965, allowing some 30 of the 57 laws to be reconstructed.
+Two exemplars were found in Sippar.
+One (Si 277), held at the Istanbul Museum, bears the prologue and lines 125-79.
+The other (BM 54722+), held at the British Museum, bears the laws and part of the concluding formula.

 Background

-The preface directly credits the laws to king Ur-Nammu of Ur (2112–2095 BCE).
-The author who had the laws written onto cuneiform tablets is still somewhat under dispute.
+The preface directly credits the laws to king Ur-Nammu of Ur (2112–2095 BC).
+The author who had the laws written onto cuneiform tablets is still somewhat under dispute, yet it is certain that Ur-Nammu himself was not the author of the code.
 Some scholars have attributed it to Ur-Nammu's son Shulgi.

 Although it is known that earlier law-codes existed, such as the Code of Urukagina, this represents the earliest extant legal text.
 It is three centuries older than the Code of Hammurabi.
 The laws are arranged in casuistic form of IF (crime) THEN (punishment)—a pattern followed in nearly all later codes.
 It institutes fines of monetary compensation for bodily damage as opposed to the later lex talionis ('eye for an eye') principle of Babylonian law.
 However, murder, robbery, adultery and rape were capital offenses.

 The code reveals a glimpse at societal structure during Ur's Third Dynasty.
-Beneath the lugal ("great man" or king), all members of society belonged to one of two basic strata: the lu or free person, or the slave (male, arad; female geme).
+Beneath the lugal ("great man" or king), all members of society belonged to one of two basic strata: the lu or free person, or the slave (male: arad; female: geme).
 The son of a lu was called a dumu-nita until he married, becoming a "young man" (gurus).
 A woman (munus) went from being a daughter (dumu-mi) to a wife (dam), then if she outlived her husband, a widow (nu-ma-su), who could remarry.